lrgresearch/oldwebsite/index.md

 #### September 2020

-* Our "Structural parameters and electronic properties of 2D carbon allotrope: graphene with a kagome lattice structure" titled study is accepted at Chemical Physics Letters.
+* Our **"Structural parameters and electronic properties of 2D carbon allotrope: graphene with a kagome lattice structure"** titled study is accepted at Chem.
+Phys.
+Lett.
+This study is a joint DFT study which was done at University of Ulm visit between Nov.
+2019 - Feb 2020.

+* Reference paper for Aestimo 1D solver: **"General-purpose open-source 1D self-consistent Schrödinger-Poisson Solver: Aestimo 1D"** which gives a general overview of the Aestimo 1D has been published in Comput.
+Mater.
+Sci.
+Aestimo 1D is an open-source one-dimensional Schrödinger-Poisson solver project that is started by Prof. Lisesivdin in 2012.

 #### May 2020